Physician Assistant Degrees and Careers

-Discover what a physician assistant does, learn what training you'll need and see what career options are available.
+Discover what a physician assistant does, learn what education you'll need and see what career options are available.

 The Basics: Physician Assistant

 What you'll do: As a physician assistant, you'll perform the same functions as a doctor, handling all but the most complex cases.
 Your typical duties will include taking medical histories, examining and treating patients, ordering and analyzing lab tests and x-rays, prescribing medication and treating minor injuries.
 You may act as a primary health care provider who works with physicians on a referral or consultation basis.